tushetodorov/cog-search-webinar/README.md

 1. Edit the URLS with your Azure Search service name.
 You need to replace **your-azure-search-service-name** with the name you used
 1. Use your Azure Search key.
 You need to replace **your-azure-search-key** with your key

+## Dataset

+The dataset of the webinar is here: http://aka.ms/cog-search-dataset .

+## Short URL for this page

+The short URL for this page is: http://aka.ms/cog-search-webinar

 ## Aditional LearnAI Links

 + LearnAI Team - Portal - http://aka.ms/LearnAI-portal